nix-community/robotnix/README.md

 A configuration file should be created for anything more complicated, including creating signed builds.
 See my own configuration under `example.nix` for inspiration.

-After creating a configuration file, generate keys with which to sign your build:
+After creating a configuration file, generate keys for your device:

 ```console
 $ nix-build ./default.nix --arg configuration ./crosshatch.nix -A generateKeysScript -o generate-keys